 Now, let’s examine this malicious process step by step.
 Here is the mechanism:

 - Hackers compromise a website or email message by embedding a special code in it.

 - The victim executes the script by clicking on a malicious link/attachment in a familiar-looking email or on an alluring website ad.

-- This script that now secretly runs on your PC, allows the hacker to use your computing powers for solving complicated math puzzles.
-It’s an essential part of a Proof-of-Work mining.
+- The script that now secretly runs on your PC allows the hacker to use your computing powers for solving complicated math puzzles.
+It’s an essential part of Proof-of-Work mining.

-- Every time such a puzzle is solved, the jacker receives the reward.
-Thus, all the work is done at your expense but the profits go to the bad guy.
+- Every time such a puzzle is solved, the cryprojacker receives the reward.
+Thus, all the work is done at your expense but the profit goes to the bad guy.